 Peter had a mineral, buseckite, named after him "for his many contributions to mineralogy, meteorite research and transmission electron microscopy" (Ma et al., Am.
 Mineral., v.
 97, 1226-1233, 2012).
 It was found in the Zaklodzie enstatite achondrite meteorite and is a member of the wurtzite group.

-Ellen Thomas received the 2012 Maurice Ewing Medal from the American Geophysical Union, awarded to an individual "for significant original contributions to the scientific understanding of the processes in the ocean; for the advancement of oceanographic engineering, technology, and instrumentation; and for outstanding service to the marine sciences." (http://sites.agu.org/honors/medals-awards/maurice-ewing-medal/?sub=recipients)
+Ellen also received the 2012 Maurice Ewing Medal from the American Geophysical Union, awarded to an individual "for significant original contributions to the scientific understanding of the processes in the ocean; for the advancement of oceanographic engineering, technology, and instrumentation; and for outstanding service to the marine sciences." (http://sites.agu.org/honors/medals-awards/maurice-ewing-medal/?sub=recipients)

-Ellen was awarded the medal for her research on the warm climates of the past, and specifically on short periods of rapid global warming linked to upheaval of the carbon cycle, which have been called hyperthermals and of which the Paleocene-Eocene Thermal Maximum (about 55 million years ago) was the most extreme.
+Ellen was awarded the Ewing Medal for her research on the warm climates of the past, and specifically on short periods of rapid global warming linked to upheaval of the carbon cycle, which have been called hyperthermals and of which the Paleocene-Eocene Thermal Maximum (about 55 million years ago) was the most extreme.
 She contributed to promoting the study of the past as a tool for understanding future anthropogenic global warming, with its associated potential for ocean acidification and deoxygenation and its long-term effects on life in the oceans.

 Kazu Tomeoka received a prestigious award in December, 2011 from the Geochemical Research Association in Japan for his "Studies on the origin and evolution of the primitive meteorites by analytical electron microscopy and experimental methods."
 See his 2011 photo at http://7starm.asu.edu/pictures.html.